CS-433/ml-project-1-jaggifanclub/README.md

 - Logistic regression
 - Regularized logistic regression

+These 6 methods follow the same structure in the file:
+1. Cross-validated optimization over relevant parameters that are initialized according to specific choices together with saved figures of tuned hyperparameters with respect to the corresponding accuracy,
+2. manually set the tuned hyperparameters after optimization,
+3. cross-validation of this model over 5 different splits
-These 6 methods follow a same structure in the file: cross-validated optimization over relevant parameters, and then storage of the performance with best parameter over 5 different splits for later comparison.
+4. and finally store the computed performance with the best parameters over the 5 different splits for later comparison.

 All functions used are divided between 4 python files:
 - ***Implementations.py*** for the principal methods which can be directly seen in the main file (pre-processing, cross-validation, ML methods...).